Wondering if Cost Segregation is worth it for your property? Click here to see your potential tax savings in under 1 minute with our free calculator

 Cost segregation is a specialized tax strategy that accelerates depreciation by identifying assets within your property that can be depreciated over 5, 7, or 15 years rather than the standard 39.

-For example, components like flooring, electrical systems, fencing, and HVAC may qualify for shorter depreciable lives.
-A cost segregation study can carve out 20 – 40% of the property’s cost into these faster schedules, resulting in substantial upfront tax savings.
+For self-storage facilities, components like flooring, electrical systems, fencing, site lighting, and HVAC often qualify for shorter depreciable lives.
+A cost segregation study can typically reclassify 20 to 40% of a property’s cost into these faster depreciation schedules, resulting in substantial upfront tax savings.

-With the return of 100% bonus depreciation under the new legislation, cost segregation is even more powerful, allowing owners to deduct the full cost of qualifying assets in the year they’re placed in service.
+With the return of 100% bonus depreciation under the new legislation, cost segregation is more powerful than ever.
+Owners can now deduct the full cost of qualifying assets in the year they’re placed in service, making timing and planning more important than ever.

 Tax Credits and Incentives for Self-Storage Businesses